 Some communities ask for a security deposit.
 Most times a community asks for a non-refundable “move in fee” or “community fee.”
 An entrance fee is only applicable to some of the Continuum of Care Communities.

 You will bring your own furnishings in an apartment setting, whether it is Assisted Living, Independent Living or a Continuum of Care Community.
 Smaller Assisted Living Facilities can generally provide furnishings, if you wish.

 Most communities do not allow large pets.
 If the community does allow pets, generally it is a cat or a small dog.
 Give us a call and we can discuss which communities allow pets.

 Today it is much less common for facilities and communities to allow smoking.
 Give us a call and we can discuss which communities we know allow smoking.

 The food can be very good.
 We suggest you eat at the community and see what you think before you choose the community.

 You will have privacy.
 The only type of care facility where it is difficult to have privacy is a nursing home.

 Of course you can move in together.
 We do find that it is hard to find a community that is a great fit for both couples, but we can try our best.

-You can give us a call and we can arrange a tour or you can call yourself.
+If you are working with us, then we will schedule the tour and accompany you.
 You can also drop in.
 If it is your first time visiting, we suggest you call ahead because you are more likely to get answers to all your questions.